 Will the ZED Mini still work in USB2.0 mode?

-The ZED is backward compatible with USB 2.0 at lower resolution and framerate (VGA mode only).
+The ZED Mini is not backward compatible with USB 2.0.

 What size is the ZED Mini?